 Dock Street Brewing Co.

 When it comes to Philadelphia craft breweries, there’s Dock Street, and there’s everybody else.
-This is the place where the revolution began in 1985: the first microbrewery in Philadelphia.
-At the time, it was also led by one of the first female brewery owners in America, and they busted out some exceptional brews and some remarkable pizzas.
+This is the place where the revolution began in 1985: the real, first, all-grain microbrewery in Philadelphia.
+(Boston Brewery had a short-lived Sam Adams Ale House in the city that was founded in 1984 and served craft beers largely brewed elsewhere).
 In 2007, the established moved into an old firehouse on Baltimore Avenue and the ambiance factor inched up a few notches.
 Today, Dock Street is a legend.
+Being led by one of the first female brewery owners in America, they have busted out some exceptional brews and some remarkable pizzas.

 Evil Genius Beer Company